 Want to try your hands at being a neurosurgeon for an hour?

-The Neurosurgical Simulation and Artificial Intelligence Learning Centre is located at the Neuro.
+The Neurosurgical Simulation and Artificial Intelligence Learning Centre is located at the Montreal Neurological Institute.

 Information about Covid-19

-Following new directives received on June 5th 2020 from Mr. Pierre Lafleur, sous-ministre adjoint, MSSS, and following the decision made by the Neuro Executive Team (Research), in conformity with the directives of the Division of Medical Microbiology at the McGill University Health Centre (MUHC) and McGill University, research activities involving human volunteers are now allowed to resume at the Neuro, conditional on following a comprehensive set of public health and safety regulations, which are detailed below.
+Following directives received from Mr. Pierre Lafleur, sous-ministre adjoint, MSSS, and following the decision made by the Neuro Executive Team (Research), in conformity with the directives of the Division of Medical Microbiology at the McGill University Health Centre (MUHC) and McGill University, research activities involving human volunteers are now allowed to resume at the Neuro, conditional on following a comprehensive set of public health and safety regulations, which are detailed below.

 First of all, let it be clear that preserving your wellbeing as a volunteer as well as that of our research staff at the Neuro is of the utmost importance to us.